-The CDC recommends and Broward County Emergency Orders require residents and visitors, unless otherwise exempted, to wear a facial covering in public.
+The CDC recommends and Broward County Emergency Orders require residents and visitors, unless otherwise exempted, to wear a facial covering in public, and to wear it properly, including over the nose and mouth.
 The facial covering can be constructed of any material, but should utilize CDC guidelines.
-Please be sure to discard disposable face masks and gloves in garbage containers – these items are not recyclable.
+Disposable face masks and gloves are not recyclable – please dispose of properly.

 Observe Social Distancing

 Practice “social distancing,” by staying at least six feet from other people.
-Do not gather in groups and stay out of crowded places.
+Avoid groups and crowded places that can contribute to community spread of the virus.
 Remember that the elderly and those with underlying medical conditions are especially vulnerable to COVID-19.
 See

-Businesses are working hard to provide a safe environment for their employees and customers and begin their economic recovery.
 Residents are encouraged to patronize local businesses that adhere to the guidelines, while continuing to observe responsible personal hygiene, social distancing and the business’ requirements for reopening.
-Residents are encouraged to participate in the compliance process by reporting violations to
+You can check the

-Wash your hands regularly with soap and water for at least 20 seconds; use hand sanitizers at home and in the workplace
+Wash your hands frequently with soap and water for at least 20 seconds, avoid touching your face, and follow Florida Department of Health guidelines for